lutfifadlan/ditajaya-for-test/loom-video-script.md

 **[Point to organization dropdown]**

-This dropdown allows salespeople to:
-- Select from all available organizations
-- Search for specific organizations
-- Assign the contact to the correct company
+✅ **Requirement Met**: The form includes a dropdown of all organizations

 **[Click dropdown and show organizations]**

 When I click the dropdown, it loads all organizations automatically.
-I can also search if there are many organizations.
+This satisfies the requirement to 'Update the contact creation form to include a dropdown of all organizations.'

 **[Select an organization]**

-Let me select 'Test Organization' and fill in the contact details:
+Let me select an organization and fill in the contact details:
 - Name: 'John Smith Demo'
 - Email: 'john.demo@company.com'
 - Organization: Selected from dropdown

 **[Fill form and save]**

-When I save this contact..."
+✅ **Requirement Met**: The selected organization's ID will be saved with the new contact

 **[Click Save button]**

-"Perfect!
-The contact is created and automatically assigned to both the organization I selected AND to me as the logged-in salesperson."
+Perfect!
+Task 1 is complete - the contact is created with the organization relationship."

 ---

+## 3. Complete Feature Demo - Task 2: Data Isolation & User Assignment (2 minutes)

+**[Show contact list after creation]**

+"Now let's demonstrate **Task 2** - Contact belongs to both salesperson and organization with data isolation.

+**[Point to contact in list]**

+✅ **Requirement Met**: This contact is automatically assigned to me (the logged-in salesperson)

+✅ **Requirement Met**: The contact belongs to both user AND organization

+**[Navigate to contact detail view]**

+When I view this contact, notice it shows:
+- The contact belongs to me (the salesperson)
+- It's associated with the organization I selected
+- Both relationships are properly maintained

+**[Demonstrate data isolation]**

+Most importantly - **data isolation is working**:
+- I can only see MY contacts in the list
+- Other salespeople cannot view or edit my contacts
+- The system prevents unauthorized access with 403 errors

+✅ **All Task 2 Requirements Met**:
+- Contact belongs to both user and organization
+- Only logged-in user's contacts are visible
+- Unauthorized access is prevented
+- Every contact is tied to both user and organization

+Both tasks are fully implemented and working!"

+---

-## 3. Technical Implementation Explanation (2.5 minutes)
+## 4. Technical Implementation Explanation (2.5 minutes)

 **[Show code or explain while looking at contact list]**